• Skip to main content

 If an agent requests a partial or full manuscript from you, they will expect you to follow up at some point if they haven’t gotten back to you in a timely fashion.

 So how long do you wait?
-I’ve seen everything from a month to two and a half months recommended, but I personally would split the difference and follow-up once after six weeks and thereafter once a month until you get tired of following up.
+I’ve seen everything from once a month to every three months recommended, but I personally would split the difference and follow-up once after two months and thereafter once a month (or so) until you get tired of following up.

 Unless, that is, you receive an offer of representation from an agent.
 In which case…